Definition: Capital Asset

 The Bonds are non-transferable, non-negotiable and cannot be offered as a security for any loan or advance.
 The present interest rate is 5.25% fully taxable.
 There is no TDS.

-Deposits in the Bonds are riddled with 2 problems.
+Deposits in these Bonds are riddled with 2 problems.
 The first one is that the date of allotment is the last date of the month during which the subscription is received, irrespective of the date when the company encashes your cheque.
 The second one is that the face value of one Bond is ₹10,000.

 Consequently, if you have earned LTCG of ₹3,000 you can either purchase Bonds worth ₹10,000 and pay tax on ₹3,000 or purchase Bonds worth ₹10,000 and pay no tax.
 What should you do?